 1. States Parties reaffirm and undertake to implement their duty to cooperate with each other, through joint and separate action, in order to:

-(a) Solve international problems of an economic, social, cultural, environmental or humanitarian character;
+(a) Promote coordinated and sustainable economic, political, social and cultural development;

+Take measures to end poverty in all its forms and dimensions, including by eradicating extreme poverty, and take efforts to address the root causes and challenges of poverty in all its forms and dimensions, which is an indispensable requirement for sustainable development and an overarching objective of the 2030 Agenda;

-(b) Promote higher standards of living, full employment, and conditions of economic and social progress and development;
+(b) Promote higher standards of living, full employment, and conditions of economic and social progress and people-centered development;

-(c) Promote solutions of international economic, social, health and related problems, and to promote international cultural and educational cooperation;
+(c) Promote solutions of international economic, social, health and related problems, and to promote international cooperation in economic, social, cultural, environmental and other fields;

 (d) Promote and encourage universal respect for human rights and fundamental freedoms for all, without discrimination on any ground.

-2. To this end, States Parties recognize their primary responsibility for the creation of international conditions favourable to the realization of the right to development for all, and undertake to take deliberate, concrete and targeted steps, separately and jointly, including through cooperation within international organizations, and as appropriate, in partnership with civil society:
+2. To this end, States Parties recognize their major responsibility for the creation of international conditions favourable to the realization of the right to development for all, and undertake to take deliberate, concrete and targeted steps, separately and jointly, including through cooperation within international organizations, and as appropriate, in partnership with civil society:

 (a) To ensure that human and legal persons, groups and States do not impair the enjoyment of the right to development;